kailaix/ADCME.jl/docs/src/tutorial.md

 The implementation is split into two parts:

 - The first part is associated with data preprocessing such as precompute finite element data.
+The quantities in this part do not require gradients and therefore can leverage the full performance of Julia.
 - The second part is accociated with finite element.
 Particularly, the quantity of interest is $D$, which we may want to estimate from data in the future.

 ```julia